votingworks/vxsuite/libs/auth/README.md

 ./scripts/read-java-card-details
 ```

-### Check PIN Script
+### PIN Checking Script

-This script prompts you for a PIN and asks the Java Card to verify it.
+This script prompts you for a PIN and returns whether or not the PIN is correct
+for the inserted Java Card.

 ```
-# check a VxSuite card's PIN
+# Check a VxSuite card PIN
 VX_MACHINE_TYPE=admin ./scripts/check-pin --vxsuite

-# check a Common Access Card (CAC) PIN
+# Check a Common Access Card (CAC) PIN
 ./scripts/check-pin --cac
 ```